danieladebi/Personal-Portfolio/README.md

 ### Quantum Machine Learning Model
 #### Description
 This program is a quantum support vector machine that runs on IBM's QASM simulator, where QASM is a programming language for formally defining a quantum systems.
 This model takes in breast cancer data from the years 1958-1970 and determines whether or not someone lived more than 5 years after they have been diagnosed.
-This program uses the Qiskit library to run.
+This program uses the Qiskit library to run, and the survival date comes from UCI's machine learning repository.
 #### Reason For Develepment
+This project was an assignment I received during my time interning with IBM as a software developer.
+I explained to them that I had interest in learning more about how machine learning works, as well as my interest in physics (particularly quantum physics), and as a result, I got the opportunity to learn from people on the IBM Q team and work on this project.
 #### Room For Improvement